Mahinkumar/Explor/README.md

 # Explor-Rover by Mahinkumar from India ,

-This repository currently doesnt contain any code but still its active
+This repository currently doesnt contain source code, This repository is Made for Research and development purpose of the code

 # Copyright info
  - The name *EXPLOR* is patented in the name of the Author